 What did they find?

-The findings from the GMW Connections Project audit for each irrigation season are posted on this website with a summary provide for the latest audit.
-This will continue until the end of the GMW Connections Project in 2019.
+The findings from the GMW Connections Project audit for each irrigation season are posted on this website along with a summary of the latest audit.
+This will continue each year until the end of the GMW Connections Project.